 There are two basic types of read operations.
 They are current address read and selective address read.
-In a current address read, the FM24C16 uses the internal address latch to supply the lower 8 address bits.
-In a selective read, the user performs a procedure to set these lower address bits to a specific value.
+In a current address read, the FM24C64 uses the internal address latch to supply the address.
+In a selective read, the user performs a procedure to set the address to a specific value.